bezurn004/Obsi-Forge-Apedia/Community Content/StarSmith/Oracles/Vault/STRSM_OCL_Vault-Sanctum.md

 ^table-OclVaultSanctumPeril

 ## Oracle: Precursor Vault Sanctum Opportunity
-This oracle can be used to replace the one provided on [[OCL_Vault-Sanctum#Oracle Precursor Vault Sanctum Opportunity|Precursor Vault Opportunity Oracle]].
+This oracle can be used to replace the one provided on [[SF_CH5_Vault-Sanctum#Oracle Precursor Vault Sanctum Opportunity|Precursor Vault Opportunity Oracle]].

 > [!mechanics]- | Roll > %%GetDice%% | Guidance
-> When exploring the sanctum, choose or roll for an opportunity after scoring a strong hit when you [[MV_Explore a Waypoint|Explore a Waypoint (move)]]. ^guidance-OclVaultSanctumOpportunity
+> When exploring the sanctum, choose or roll for an opportunity after scoring a strong hit when you [[SF_CH3_Explore a Waypoint|Explore a Waypoint (move)]]. ^guidance-OclVaultSanctumOpportunity

 | 1d100 | 1-2 | 3-4 | 5-6 |
 | :---: | :--- | :--- | :--- |